Search Results

 – 3 credits

-Current theories and research on culture, race and ethnicity, gender and other aspects of cultural diversity in a multicultural society through the lens of counseling.
-Focus on personal perspectives, will explore themes, theories, topics and research related to power, privilege and oppression in the United States as applied to counseling discipline.
-Prerequisites: None.
+Covers current theories and research on culture, race and ethnicity, gender and other specific aspects of cultural diversity in a multicultural society.
+Explores themes, theories, topics and research related to power, privilege and oppression in the United States as applied in the counseling discipline.
+A grade of C or better required in all Prerequisites.
+Prerequisites or Corequisites: CAP120 or permission of Instructor.

 Class#